openmm/openmm/docs-source/usersguide/application.rst

 Adding Solvent
 **************

-Call addSolvent to create a box of solvent (water and ions) around the model:
+Call :meth:`addSolvent` to create a box of solvent (water and ions) around the model:
 ::

     modeller.addSolvent(forcefield)